JuliaMath/Roots.jl/docs/src/index.md

   multiplicity of the zero.

-* There are methods that require a derivative or two: `Roots.Newton`, `Roots.Halley` are classical ones, `Roots.QuadraticInverse`, `Roots.ChebyshevLike`, `Roots.SuperHalley` are others.
+* Methods requiring one or more derivatives: `Roots.Newton`, `Roots.Halley` are classical ones, `Roots.QuadraticInverse`,
+  `Roots.ChebyshevLike`, `Roots.SuperHalley` are others.
   `Roots.Schroder` provides a quadratic method, like Newton's method,